shapeshift/CAIPs/CAIPs/caip-24.md

 ## Rationale

-The asset namespace using slip44 for Cosmos chains is insufficient for chains with multiple native assets like osmosis-1.
+The Asset Namespace using slip44 for Cosmos chains is insufficient for chains with multiple native assets like osmosis-1.
 Using the "native" namespace allows multiple native assets to have unique CAIP19s.

 ## Backwards Compatibility